codacy/chart/docs/configuration/monitoring.md

 Crow is a visualization tool that displays information about the projects and jobs that are pending for analysis, as well as the ones running in the Codacy platform.

-The Crow tool is installed along side Codacy after the helm chart is deployed to the cluster.
+The Crow tool is installed alongside Codacy after the helm chart is deployed to the cluster.

 **Important note**